odairto/Process/README.md

 This command enable 2 ports in external environment of Docker.
 You can access The Admin interface of RabbitMQ in 'localhost:15672' user: 'guest' and password: 'guest'.
 The port 5672 you can use to run locally the project and make this happen!

-FALTA CONFIGURAR A FILA NO RABBIT

 4. Create image and run the Publisher:
 	In powershell, access the path of the project.
-Something like: "D:\Repositories\Process" and execute:
+Something like: "Repositories\Process" and execute:
 	`docker build -t generating-data:1.0.0 .`
 	`docker run -d --network my_network --name process generating-data:1.0.0`